RedHatWorkshops/openshiftv3-ops-workshop/managing_users_overview.md

 demo      72455092-6dad-11e7-b505-5254005e6599                   Local Authentication:demo
 ```

 Using the webui or the `oc` command; login using this new user.

+**NOTE** Do this from your workstation, not on the Master.

 Example

 ```
 oc login -u user1